ropensci/roweb3/content/blog/2025-01-20-conduct2024/index.md

 2. No changes have been made to the text of the Code in English and Spanish.

 3. We have the text of the Code of Conduct translated into Portuguese.
-    The Portuguese version is available at thanks to [Beatriz Milz](/author/beatriz-milz/) and [Francesca Palmeira](/author/francesca-belem-lopes-palmeira/) for the translation.
+    The Portuguese version is available at [https://ropensci.org/pt/código-de-conduta/](https://ropensci.org/pt/código-de-conduta/) thanks to [Beatriz Milz](/author/beatriz-milz/) and [Francesca Palmeira](/author/francesca-belem-lopes-palmeira/) for the translation.

-With this change of committee members, this will be version 2.5, dated January 30, 2024.
+As we didn't have any change, we maintain the version 2.5, dated January 30, 2024.
+## Committee Members Activities

-Yanina Bellini Saibene attend the Book Club organizaed by R-Ladies Global to read and discuss the book "".
+Yanina Bellini Saibene attend the Book Club organized by R-Ladies Global to read and discuss the book ["How to Respond to Code of Conduct Reports"](https://files.frameshiftconsulting.com/books/cocguide.pdf).
 It was a good opportunity to discuss and learn with other CoC member of other organizations like R-Ladies, Bioconductor and Forwards.

 We welcome your feedback by email to conduct at ropensci.org,